Please refresh as revisions made.

 For The Repair of Welded Steel Frame Connections In Existing Buildings.)

-shielded weld Consumables recommended by Lincoln and Chrysler.
-Consumables that
+shielded weld Consumables recommended by Lincoln and have

-for more than a decade have been costing the Auto / Truck Industries Millions
+for more than a decade been costing the Auto / Truck Industries Millions

 More on weld specifications I would never use.
-FEMA Specifications
+The Disney FEMA Specifications